 The Monti Sibillini National Park, straddles between two regions: Umbria and Marche.
 It includes the highest Apennine mountain range with Vettore Mount, the highest peak, with its 2479 meters above sea level.

 Trekkers like the characteristics of this area, there are many trails and paths that allow them to explore, for example, the Gorges of the Val Nerina carved over the centuries by the impetuous river Nera and the massif of Bove Mount; it reminiscents, for a first look, the Dolomites of northern Italy.

-We chosen to tell you about this beautiful park, and particularly the Umbrian side, because we are at the beginning of spring, the season of the nature “awakening” that, free of ice and snow, gives to visitors some wonderful multicolored landscapes with spectacular blooms that will have their best time from late May to early July.
+We chosen to tell you about this beautiful park, and particularly the Umbrian side, because we are in spring season, the season of the nature “awakening” that, free of ice and snow, gives to visitors some wonderful multicolored landscapes with spectacular blooms that will have their best time from late May to early July.

 Admiring from below these flowering… seems that the flowering expanses join magically with the horizon of a blue and charming sky…